SteelCompendium/data-rules-md-dse/Abilities/Elementalist/1st-Level Features/Behold the Mystery.md

   scc:
     - mcdm.heroes.v1:feature.ability.elementalist.1st-level-feature:behold-the-mystery-3-essence
   scdc:
-    - 1.1.1:13.2.9.1:17
+    - 1.1.1:11.2.9.1:17
   source: mcdm.heroes.v1
   target: Each enemy in the area
   type: feature/ability/elementalist/1st-level-feature
 effects:
   - roll: Power Roll + Reason
-    t1: 2 psychic damage
+    tier1: 2 psychic damage
-    t2: 4 psychic damage
+    tier2: 4 psychic damage
-    t3: 6 psychic damage
+    tier3: 6 psychic damage
-  - effect: At the start of your turn, you can use a maneuver to use this ability again without spending essence.
+  - name: Persistent 1
-    name: Persistent 1
+    effect: At the start of your turn, you can use a maneuver to use this ability again without spending essence.
 ```